Haneef Atmar: Early life

-Atmar was born in 1968 as son of Mohammad Asef Atmar in Laghman Province of Afghanistan.
-He is an ethnic Pashtun.
-As a young adult, he worked for the KHAD, an Afghan security and intelligence agency with strong ties to the Soviet KGB, including with a special-operations unit.
-During the Soviet–Afghan War he fought against Mujahids, and lost a leg defending Jalalabad in 1987.
+Atmar was born in 1968 as son of Mohammad Asef Atmar in Laghman Province of Afghanistan to an aristocratic Pashtun family.
+As a young adult, he was part of one of many KHAD special operations units, KhAD being the Afghan security and intelligence agency with strong ties to the Soviet KGB.
+During the Soviet–Afghan War, he fought against the Mujahideen and lost a leg during the Battle of Jalalabad in 1989.
 Atmar left for the United Kingdom after the fall of Kabul.